 We all come from different walks of life and have different experiences.
-I want to listen to and understand your story.
+Firstly, I want to listen to and understand your story.
 Your family must feel heard to succeed in therapy.
-Secondly, the most lasting change comes when teens help set their treatment goals and are invested in the process of achieving those goals.
-Another important aspect of counseling is working together with your family to positively support your teen.
-We’re in this together to better understand your teen’s challenges, what tools can best support your teenager, and how your family can help your teen meet their goals.
+Secondly, the most lasting changes in therapy come when teens help set their treatment goals and are invested in the process of achieving those goals.
+Thirdly, we create a team where you, your teen, and I are working together to positively support your teen.
+We’re in counseling together to better understand your teen’s challenges, what tools can best support your teenager, and how your family can help your teen meet their goals.

-I believe therapy should be a safe, non-judgmental space for your teen where your son or daughter can communicate needs (big and small), and we work together to address those needs.
+Overall, I believe therapy should be a safe, non-judgmental space for your teen where your son or daughter can communicate needs (big and small), and we work together to address those needs.
 It is a place to feel trusted, heard, and validated.
-There will be times when therapy is uncomfortable and change is hard, but I will be there to support you and guide you every step of the way.
+Consequently, there will be times when therapy is uncomfortable and change is hard, but I will be there to support you and guide you every step of the way.
 In particular, we work towards finding joy even while things are hard.
 Many teens these days believe they should always feel happy.
 However, as adults, you and I realize that isn’t how life works.
 We can always feel joy by practicing gratitude and taking the time to see the little steps we can take towards bettering our situations.
 I love working with you as parents to help your teen realize they can do this!

-I believe faith can be helpful in meeting your goals.
-I am a Christian and can integrate faith into the counseling process at whatever level you and your teen feel comfortable.
-I also know not all will share my same beliefs; I will never impose my beliefs or values into the counseling process for those who do not specifically request Christian therapy.
+Also, I believe faith can be helpful in meeting your goals.
+As a Christian, I feel comfortable integrating faith into the counseling process at whatever level you and your teen feel comfortable.
+On the other hand, I know not all will share my same beliefs, and I will never impose my beliefs or values into the counseling process for those who do not specifically request Christian therapy.

 Why Teens Love Working With Me:

 Teenagers are unique.
 They are at a time in life where they desperately want to be seen, valued, and validated.
 Because of this, I make sure our sessions are tailored to each adolescent who comes through my door.
 I bring honesty, integrity, and openness to every appointment.
 My approach allows teens to trust me and be equally open to growth and change.

 Why I Love Working With Teens: